Chainlit/chainlit/libs/react-client/README.md

 - `replyMessage`: Replies to a message.
 - `sendMessage`: Sends a message.
 - `stopTask`: Stops the current task.
-- `setIdToResume`: Sets the ID to resume a conversation.
+- `setIdToResume`: Sets the ID to resume a thread.
 - `updateChatSettings`: Updates the chat settings.

 #### Example